CullenH555/AoS_Flutter/README.md

       - For storing and retrieving player-specific rules.
       - For storing and retrieving user's saved rule lists.

-    2. An API to connect the database to the business logic.
+    2. A Data Layer to connect the database to the business logic.

     3. Business logic:
       - Generate initial factions.